beatrizsoliveira2008-sys/beatrizsoliveira2008-sys/README.md

 </div>

 I'm a Brazilian high school student who enjoy understanding how things work, organizing processes, and finding more efficient ways to solve problems.
-I tend to make decisions based on data and patterns and pay close attention to detail.**.
+I tend to make decisions based on data and patterns and pay close attention to detail.

 I am particularly interested in technology, innovation, and industrial environments, especially in how different fields can come together to solve real-world problems.